Find the BEST luxury suites for Detroit Lions games!

 The linchpin of the offense is quarterback Matthew Stafford.
 Entering his ninth season under center, Stafford has a rocket for an arm and knows how to adjust his offense to get the most production out of his teammates.
 The tandem of Golden Tate and Marvin Jones proved dynamic for Stafford last season and looks poised for another big year.
 So, too, is tight end Eric Ebron.
 Always a threat in the passing game, Ebron was rewarded in the offseason when the Lions picked up the option on his contract, locking him up through 2018.
 While adhering to a running back by committee style, Theo Riddick emerged from the group with his dual threat ability to run and pass.
 However, 2015 second round draft pick Ameer Abdullah has proven his value to the team and will be the starter this year.

 The defensive front is led by veteran Haloti Ngata.
 Coming over the Ravens after the 2014 season, Ngata has brought stability to a line that was in turmoil with the departure of former Lions pass rusher Ndamukong Suh.
-Tahir Whitehead is the only returning starter in the linebacking corp, with Nick Bellore joining the team from San Francisco and Paul Worrilow coming in from Atlanta.
+Tahir Whitehead is the only returning starter in the linebacking corp, with Paul Worrilow coming in from Atlanta and Jarrad Davis joining the team as a rookie.
 The corner and safety positions are looking good with Darius Slay, Glover Quin, and Tavon Wilson patrolling the outfield.

 There is plenty of support behind new GM Bob Quinn and the very talented head coach Jim Caldwell.
 A clear visions from a management perspective, coupled with star players on the field could yield the winning formula that has been absent in Detroit for so long.
 The updated uniforms that debut this season may also help to shake off some of the past.
 Winners of four championships in their history, the last was in 1957, well before the merger.
 The title drought of more than 60 years could finally end.